Nearly one third of Black Americans remain hesitant to get Covid-19 vaccine, study finds | NewsChannel 3-12

 Nearly 40% of reported Covid-19 cases have been Black and Latino people, according to the CDC.

-Many people of color are concerned the vaccine developers haven’t take into account the needs of their ethnic group, the Kaiser study shows.
+Many people of color are concerned the vaccine developers haven’t taken into account the needs of their ethnic group, the Kaiser study shows.

 It found that 48%, of Black adults said they were not confident the needs of Black people were considered and 36% of Latino adults said the same about the needs of Latino people.